rook/rook/Documentation/development-flow.md

 git push origin HEAD
 ```

+#### Automated flow

+You will find a script at `contrib/backport_to_stable_branch.sh` at the root of the Rook repository.
+Execute it and it will do the necessary things and will push the backport branch.
+Then go on the Rook Github web page and create your pull request.

+#### Create the backport pull request

 The last step is to open a PR with the base being the intended release branch.
+If you don't know how to do this, [read Github documentation on changing the base branch range](https://help.github.com/en/articles/creating-a-pull-request#changing-the-branch-range-and-destination-repository).
 Once the PR is approved and merged, then your backported change will be available in the next release.

 ## Debugging operators locally